aniruddhballal/Project-NagaSurya/README.md

-this branch of this project has the final codes of:
+13th July consists of codes and plots that represent the final version of the code I had been trying to develop since the beginning.
+It plots the 4-in-1 plot with visual representations of the two of the highest magnitude ALM's YLM functions.

-1. one code where it displays 4 subplots with the two distinct types of visual representations of the max and the second max alm magnitudes' l and m (product of 11Jun or before - 13Jul)
+16th July consists of the final codes relating to the Centre of Mass (COM) concept introduced towards the later stages of the development of the above code.
+No conclusive findings that are of any surprise.
+It just seems to correspond to the other ways of representing the solar magnetic flux data.
+Could look more into it, further down the lane.

-2. another code where it displays the analysis and multiple ways of visualisations of the alm values extracted in different formats (from 14Jul - 18Jul)
+18th July is simply an animated compilation of all the plots I had accumulated so far with all the versions of codes and their respective yet random side quests.